JanPanjan/ANS/notes/practical-notebook.md

 This plot can alert us to whether there were any problems occuring during sequencing.
 Our mean quality (blue line) is consistently in the green area, which means our per base sequence quality of good.

-#### Per sequence quality scores
+### Per sequence quality scores

 ![[Pasted image 20250421121926.png]]

 This plot shows us the average quality score per read on the x-axis and the number of sequences with that average on the y-axis.
 Most of our reads have the highest quality scores.

-####  Per base sequence content
+###  Per base sequence content

 ![[Pasted image 20250421121941.png]]

-This module presents **the proportion of each base position for which each of the 4 DNA bases had been called**.
+This module presents **the percentage of each base position for which each of the 4 DNA bases had been called**.
 For RNA-seq the beginning is usually all over the place, because of adapters added during library preparation, although in our case there isn't a lot of noise in the beginning, but rather at the end, where the `%A` starts growing rapidly.

 This module will fail when the percentage difference between AT and GC is greater that 20% in any position.

-#### Per sequence GC content
+### Per sequence GC content

 ![[Pasted image 20250421121950.png]]